Google now lets businesses customize CallJoy, the automated telephone customer service agent

 It’s worth noting that CallJoy is very much aimed at smaller businesses, perhaps those that lack the resources to deal with incoming calls in real time.
 But it can also be used to augment customer service staff, as the virtual agent can manage multiple calls at once and channel each one to the correct person based on the nature of the enquiry.

 It also saves business owners having to trawl back through an arsenal of voice messages in the evenings or on weekends, and it can be configured so that the agent is only active after business hours or once a certain number of rings have elapsed.
-CallJoy can be tweaked and tailored to suit each business, and there is no real upper limit on the amount of new “actions” that can be created.
+CallJoy can be tweaked and tailored to suit each business, and there is no real upper limit on the number of new “actions” that can be created.

 “If you own or have ever worked in a small business, you know how stressful it can be to juggle day-to-day tasks while also managing the ever-ringing phone line,” Summers wrote in a blog post.
 “According to research we conducted, nearly half of calls to local businesses go unanswered.
 And when calls do get picked up, conversations are often rushed, and follow-up details get lost in a pile of sticky notes.”